Skip to main content

 A confident storyteller who, when they don't remember the details, fills in the gaps with something that sounds right.
 They're not lying.
 They genuinely don't know the difference between what they remember and what they invented.

-Use the arrows below, the dots above, or your keyboard arrow keys to move through the stages.
+Use the arrows below or the dots above to move through the stages.

 Stage 1 -- Same Mechanism, Different Outcome